-Moscow in 1953: In the Stalin era there are officially no crimes here.
-Even intelligence officer Leo Demidow (Tom Hardy) believes in it and fully supports the communist ideals of his country.
-In this way he has succeeded in securing a satisfactory life for himself and his family.
-But when the child of a friendly fellow officer (Fares Fares) is cruelly murdered and the act is declared an accident by Major General Kuzmin (Vincent Cassel), Leo's view of the world begins to falter.
-A short time later another child's body is found, whereupon Leo starts the investigation even against the will of his superiors.
-He is then demoted and sent into exile.
-But even there the case won't let him go.
-Somewhere a brutal killer is up to no good and Leo wants to stop him before more children fall victim to him.
-But with this he puts himself and his wife Raisa (Noomi Rapace) in great danger...
+Moscow in 1953: In the Stalin era, there is officially no crime here.
+Intelligence officer Leo Demidov (Tom Hardy) also believes this and fully supports his country's communist ideals.
+Thus, he has managed to secure a satisfying life for himself and his family.
+But when the child of a fellow officer (Fares Fares) is cruelly murdered and the crime is declared as an accident by Major General Kuzmin (Vincent Cassel), Leo's world view is shaken.
+A short time later, another child's body is found, whereupon Leo takes up the investigation, even against the will of his superiors.
+As a result, he is demoted and sent into exile.
+But even there the case does not let him go.
+Somewhere a brutal killer is on the loose and Leo wants to stop him before more children fall victim to him.
+But in doing so, he puts himself and his wife Raisa (Noomi Rapace) in grave danger...

-This creates a somewhat unbalanced overall picture, in which it is also noticeable that many of the characters remain too superficial to tie the viewer to the action despite the dramaturgical weaknesses.
-The fact that the movie has been immersed in dreary and dark colors for more than two hours of its running time should also be a huge pain in the hearts of some people.
-The real problem is that "Kind 44" isn't a bad movie in itself.
-Some scenes are enormously captivating, the actors - especially Tom Hardy and an extremely nasty Joel Kinnaman - deliver very good performances and the work of the outfitters and the cameraman is also first-class.
-And yet over long distances there is simply no real tension to be found.
+This creates a somewhat unbalanced overall picture, in which it is also noticeable that many of the characters remain too superficial to keep the viewer hooked to the action despite the dramaturgical weaknesses.
+The fact that the film is bathed in dreary and gloomy colors for its more than two hours of running time is also likely to weigh heavily on the minds of some.
+The real problem here is that Child 44 isn't a bad movie in and of itself.
+Some scenes are enormously rousing, the actors - most notably Tom Hardy and an extremely nasty Joel Kinnaman - deliver very good performances, and the work of the set designers and cinematographer are also top-notch.
+And yet, for long stretches, there just isn't any real tension to be had.

-The first edited version of the film is said to have been much longer.
-And maybe it would work better as a three-hour two-parter on TV, because besides the superficial character drawing there are also some distinct holes in the story.
-But in this version the bestseller filming can only generate little enthusiasm.
-If Espinosa had concentrated more on the hunt for the serial killer and if he had tightened up the fight against the regime Leo has to fight out a little and integrated it better into the action, then "Kind 44" could have become an excellent cinema thriller.
-But the whole thing looks like two immature films, which only fit together to a limited extent and which are simply not exciting enough to be able to captivate over the entire running time.
+Apparently, the first cut version of the film turned out to be considerably longer.
+And maybe it would work better as a three-hour two-parter on TV, since there are just some clear holes in the story in addition to the superficial character sketching.
+But in this version, the best-selling adaptation can generate little enthusiasm.
+If Espinosa had concentrated more on the hunt for the serial killer and if he had tightened up the fight against the regime that Leo has to fight out and integrated it better into the action, then Child 44 could have been an excellent cinema thriller.
+As it is, however, the whole thing comes across as two half-baked films that only want to fit together to a limited extent, and just aren't exciting enough to keep you riveted for the entire running time.

-Who knows the book template and can fill the gaps in the story will perhaps not notice the weaknesses of this production so clearly.
-If you can concentrate on the good actors and the well done aspects of the movie, you might also experience a thrilling movie night.
-Otherwise however applies: only with reservation worth seeing!
+For those familiar with the book and able to fill in the gaps in the story, the weaknesses of this production may not be quite as noticeable.
+Those who can thus concentrate on the good actors and the successful aspects of the film might well enjoy an exciting evening at the cinema.
+But otherwise: only with reservation worth seeing!